Camping on the Gibb River Road

 (More information about Drysdale and camping on the Mitchell Plateau.)

 A little known bushcamp at a little known property.
 Both the homestead and the campgrounds, indeed the whole property, have lots of character and Kimberley pioneer flair.
-Ellenbrae does not have any spectacular gorges or other attractions, so it's usually nice and quiet here.
+Ellenbrae does not have any spectacular gorges or other attractions so it's usually nice and quiet here.

-The large tourism venture Home Valley Station is just before the most famous river crossing on the Gibb River Road.
-Camping so close to the Pentecost River gives you the opportunity to get some stunning sunset shots of the Cockburn Ranges.
 There are two campgrounds at Home Valley.
 The campground near the homestead resembles a tourist resort much more than a cattle station.
 It also has that very rare thing along the Gibb River Road: powered caravan sites!
 The "bushcamp" down at the Pentecost River has probably the best views of any Gibb River Road campground.

-(Jack's Waterhole is also part of Home Valley Station, but there is no camping at Jack's Waterhole any more.)
+(Jack's Waterhole is also part of Home Valley Station but there is no camping at Jack's Waterhole any more.)

 Digger's Rest on the other hand is a really authentic Kimberley station again.
 It's located along the "shortcut" that leads from the Pentecost Crossing to Wyndham, along the Pentecost and King Rivers.
 (It's a pretty rough drive in parts!
 If you are not into 4WDing, Digger's Rest is easier to access from the Wyndham side.)